Sustainability assessment of a deposit return system for packaging waste in Spain

 The ARIADNA project

 Currently packaging MSW in Spain is mainly collected through separate kerbside collection of paper/cardboard, glass, and light packaging (plastics, cans, liquid packaging board).
 Packaging waste not separated at the source is also recovered to some extent in mixed waste treatment facilities such as mechanical-biological treatment plants.
 However there is public debate on the possibility of implementing a DRS, similar to those in Denmark, Sweden or Germany.
 In this project the consequences of such an implementation was assessed by means of life cycle assessment, financial cost assessment, social assessment and social footprint.
 The system under study included the collection, transport, recycling and disposal of the amounts of packaging waste originated in Spain in one year.
-This project was led by the Cátedra UNESCO de Ciclo de Vida y Cambio Climático (ESCI-UPF) and more info can be found on their homepage.
+This project was led by the Cátedra UNESCO de Ciclo de Vida y Cambio Climático (ESCI-UPF).
+Final report available here (pdf download).
 See also the project poster for overview:

 There is a video in Spanish available that present the result of the project: ‘Estudio de sostenibilidad sobre la introducción de un SDDR obligatorio para envases de bebidas: análisis ambiental, social y económico comparativo con la situación actual’.